Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 }

-Update the file time-viewer.ts to read the country from the environment variable
+Update the file time-viewer.ts to read the country from the environment variable by:

-change: const country = 'France';
+Changing the line: const country = 'France';

-to: const country = process.env.COUNTRY;
+To: const country = process.env.COUNTRY;

-Execute the Lambda function again to see the result:
+Execute the Lambda Function again to see the result:

 Deploy in production